Boney M.: 1980–1986: The Magic of Boney M.; departure of Farrell and split

-1990–2021: Failed reunions and public interest
+1990 and on: failed reunions and public interest

-From this point, different versions of the group were formed by members, some with cooperation of Farian, others without (for example by independently obtaining the rights to use the Boney M. name in a different country).
+From this point, different versions of the group were formed by members, some with the cooperation of Farian, others without, for example by independently obtaining the rights to use the Boney M. name in a different country.
 One version began touring in the first half of 1987 with Marilyn Scharbaai (Carrilho) taking Liz Mitchell's place.
 Mitchell returned for a second leg of the tour late 1987, and Marcia Barrett soon left the band.
 At the same time, Bobby Farrell had set up a deal for a new Boney M. album to be recorded without Farian in Belgium.
-When Farrell failed to show up for either recording or tour, and Maizie Williams had never sung on record, the album ended up being released as Liz Mitchell's first solo album No One Will Force You.
+When Farrell failed to show up for either recording or tour, and as Maizie Williams had never sung on record, the album ended up being released as Liz Mitchell's first solo album, No One Will Force You.
 Mitchell and Williams completed a tour during 1987–88, adding singer Celena Duncan and Ron Gale as replacements for Barrett and Farrell.
 Carol Grey later replaced Celena Duncan and Curt De Daran later replaced Ron Gale.

-In October 1988, the classic Boney M. line-up reunited without producer Frank Farian for the album Greatest Hits of All Times – Remix '88 but tensions ran high between the members, and Liz Mitchell left in the spring of 1989 to be replaced by Madeleine Davis.
+In October 1988, the classic Boney M. line-up reunited without producer Frank Farian for the album Greatest Hits of All Times – Remix '88, but tensions ran high between the members, and Mitchell left in the spring of 1989, to be replaced by Madeleine Davis.
 While Mitchell promoted her solo album, the group recorded the single "Everybody Wants to Dance Like Josephine Baker", without Farian's knowledge or approval.
-Threatened with legal action by the producer over the use of the Boney M. name, the single was subsequently withdrawn and Farian issued Stories with his own new Boney M. line-up featuring Liz Mitchell, Reggie Tsiboe and two new members, Sharon Stevens and Patty Onoyewenjo, Stories peaked at number 11 in the Swiss charts.
-A second remix album Greatest Hits of All Times – Remix '89 – Volume II was released but fared poorly.
+Threatened with legal action by the producer over the use of the Boney M. name, the single was subsequently withdrawn and Farian issued "Stories" with his own new Boney M. line-up featuring Mitchell, Reggie Tsiboe and two new members, Sharon Stevens and Patty Onoyewenjo.
+"Stories" peaked at number 11 in the Swiss charts, and a second remix album, Greatest Hits of All Times – Remix '89 – Volume II, was released, but fared poorly.